-From Jan 2019, we are running Vamos Central, a group for young people with learning disabilities to learn theatre skills, have fun, be playful, and create and share inspiring theatre.
+Vamos Central is a group for young people with learning disabilities to learn theatre skills, have fun, be playful, and create and share inspiring theatre.

 Find out more about Vamos Central.

-We’ve lots of content on our website that help you better access our work.
+We’ve lots of content on our website that can help you access our work better.

 We offer a BSL signed trailer for each of our shows.
 You can see them here.

-Our show trailers use no spoken words: where there are words, there are also subtitles
+All our show trailers use no spoken words: if there are words, there are also subtitles

 All our imagery has alt text so that screen readers can describe them